 A permit allows residents using a vehicle other than a car to deposit household waste from their own property.
-Trailers of any kind are no longer allowed on-site.
 The permit allows one visit.
-See our terms and conditions to find out more.

 Who is the permit system for?

-Wigan recycling centres are for Wigan Borough residents only and should only be used for disposing household waste from their property.
+Wigan Recycling Centres are for Wigan Borough residents only and should only be used for disposing household waste from their property.
 Trade waste is not permitted, this includes waste from traders, landlords or property developers.
 See our Trade Waste page for further information.

 How do I order a waste permit?

 What happens if the details provided on the permit are incorrect?

 You should ensure all details are correct before coming to the recycling centre.
-Failure to do so may result in you being refused access.
+Failure to do so will result in you being refused access.
 If you notice that something is incorrect, please apply for another single use permit and allow the incorrect permit to expire.
 Permits will only be counted when they are scanned at the recycling centre.